steveculshaw/brindlewoodbay/README.md

 *[Seance Move]* We look to a seance with the spirit of Latatia ... *along with a drink of mescal in memory of our celebrations after her & Atsidi's joint closure of the crystal meth lab.*<br>
 &nbsp;&nbsp; - we hear the voice of Latatia saying *"What's in the pomegranate, was in the juice!"*

 #### 18th August

+Krystal is handed a note ...

+Damien Swallow (property developer) eyeing up the area for re-development.<br>
+Lara Sanchez (podcaster) was after an interview with Latatia.<br>
+Brett Anderson (police deputy) is the officer on the scene.<br>
+Percy Underwood (waiter & quick change artist) ... who is after Brett.

+And a little girl comes in, and offers Krystal a mining lamp, says "envelope wasn't from me", and runs off ...

+Vision of a woman stirs the water in a bowl, while staring at the moon ... runs a knife across her palm, and drops of blood fall into the bowl, turning red to black.<br>
+The envelope contains a blank card ... and Krystal feels a sharp pain in her chest ... and acquires the condition **"Black Mark"**

 ---